 “Flow” might be described as becoming absorbed in an activity and tapping into that energy field to perform at a high level.

 A high performance state is where individuals and teams operate most effectively and find that state intoxicating.
-People who have played my team building exercise, “The Search for The Lost Dutchman’s Gold Mine” often experience flow toward the end of the planning period when everything comes together very rapidly – or not, depending on how their team was working!
+People who have played my team building exercise, “The Search for The Lost Dutchman’s Gold Mine” occasionally experience flow toward the end of the planning period when everything comes together very rapidly – or not, depending on how their team was working!

 Skills and Challenges are important, but environment also counts.